DecentSoftware-eu/DecentHolograms-Wiki/docs/general/compatibility.md

 DecentHolograms fully supports PlaceholderAPI (PAPI) and its placeholders can be used in various parts of the plugin such as hologram lines, actions and animations.

-!!! info "Placeholders in animations"
+/// info | Placeholders in animations
 By default are placeholders inside animations not parsed to reduce possible performance issues.
 To allow placeholders to be parsed, enable `allow-placeholders-inside-animations` in the `config.yml` of DecentHolograms.
+///

 ## HolographicDisplays